Dieppe Raid: Allied

 While the Canadian contingent fought boldly in the face of a determined enemy, it was ultimately circumstances outside their control which sealed their fate.
 Despite criticism concerning the inexperience of the Canadian brigades, scholars have noted that even seasoned professionals would have been hard-pressed under the deplorable conditions brought about by their superiors.
 The commanders who planned the raid on Dieppe had not envisaged such losses.
 This was one of the first attempts by the Western Allies on a German-held port city.
 As a consequence, planning from the highest ranks in preparation for the raid was minimal.
 Basic strategic and tactical errors were made which resulted in a higher than expected Allied death rate.

 To help future landings, the British would develop specialist armoured vehicles for engineers to perform tasks protected by armour.
 Because the tracks of most of the Churchill tanks were caught up in the shingle beach, the Allies began to study beach geology where they intended to land and adapting vehicles for them.
 The Allies changed their view that capturing a major port was necessary to establish a second front; the damage inflicted on a port to capture it and by the Germans firing demolition charges would make it useless afterwards.
 Prefabricated Mulberry harbours were to be built and towed to beaches during the invasion.

 While the RAF were generally able to keep German aircraft from the land battle and the ships, the operation demonstrated the need for air superiority as well as showing "major deficiencies in RAF ground support techniques" and this led to the creation of an integrated tactical air force for army support.
+On 21 December 1942, Churchill wrote in a memo to Hastings Ismay, the Cabinet Military Secretary, where he stated "although for many reasons everyone was concerned to make this business look as good as possible, the time has now come when I must be informed more precisely about the military plans".
+Churchill was highly critical of the Operation Jubilee plans, writing "it would appear to a layman very much out of accord with the accepted principles of war to attack the strongly fortified town front without first securing the cliffs on either side and to use our tanks in a frontal assault on the beaches".
+Ismay's reply, dated 29 December 1942, included a detailed report written by Mountbatten which completely acquitted himself of any responsibility for flaws in the Operation Jubilee plan and largely blamed Montgomery who as GOC of Southeastern Command "was the senior Army Officer concerned with the Raid from about the end of April onwards".